M7MOZ/ATC_01096821019/README.md

 - Any changes made to the code will automatically reload the respective server/application

 ## Admin email
- - to access the admin auth login with this data
+ - to access the admin auth login use this data
  - email : admin@gmail.com
  - password : admin